projf/isle/docs/earthrise-programming.md

 0xD100  # draw line ca
 ```

 To express negative values in hex, use two's complement: -1 is 0xFFF and -16 is 0xFF0.
-For example, instruction `0x8FFC` sets 0x8 (xt) to -4, which shifts coordinates left 4 pixels.
+For example, instruction `0x8FFC` sets `xt` to -4, which shifts coordinates left 4 pixels.

 Earthrises uses coordinates to determine which address in [VRAM](../hardware/mem/docs/vram.md) to write to.